 Why Use Scaleo to Track Your Campaigns?

-With Scaleo, you can easily track the performance of your partner marketing campaigns using UTM parameters.
-Simply attach unique UTM parameters to the links shared with your partners, and Scaleo will automatically track and record the results.
-This allows you to see which partners are generating the most clicks and conversions, and make adjustments to your marketing strategy accordingly.
+Using UTM criteria, Scaleo lets you readily monitor the performance of your partner marketing initiatives.
+Simply mark special UTM parameters on the links you provide to your partners; Scaleo will track and record the outcomes automatically.
+This lets you find which partners drive the most clicks and conversions, then modify your marketing plan.

 Conclusion

-To implement UTM tracking, marketers must first define the parameters they want to track, such as the source of the traffic (e.g. Google, Facebook), the medium (e.g. email, social media), and the specific campaign name.
-These parameters are then added to the end of a URL as a query string, with each parameter preceded by “utm_”.
+First defining the parameters they wish to track—such as the source of the traffic (e.g., Google, Facebook), the medium (e.g., email, social media), and the particular campaign name—then marketers can begin UTM tracking.
+These values then accompany a query string at the end of a URL, preceded by “utm_”.

 UTM Tracking in Partner Marketing – What You need To Know?